Search our database of grants projects funded since 2010. Grants can be searched by keyword, type and year.

 To use the popular game of bingo to provide a short, simple and fun introduction to deeming concepts.

-To produce a culturally specific elder abuse pamphlet for the Gunditjmara Aboriginal Co-operative.
+This grant produced culturally specific elder abuse pamphlet for the Gunditjmara Aboriginal Co-operative.

 A grant to fund an exhibition of Sir Redmond Barry documents and artefacts.
 There are few who could claim to have had such a fundamental impact on the development of Victoria's cultural, educational and legal landscape as Sir Redmond Barry (1813–1880).